 Union Station in Chicago is one of those city icons.
 It first opened in 1925 and was initially the idea of architect Daniel Burnham.
 You can read more about its history and design on the station website.

 It’s a photographer’s dream to photograph, especially if you’re into architecture.
-Beside the Great Hall, staircases and trains the details everywhere are ornate and beautiful.
+Besides the Great Hall, staircases and trains the details everywhere are ornate and beautiful.

-Here is another site that has more information about the station, it’s history and uses.
+Here is another site that has more information about the station, its history and its uses.
 It has also been the backdrop for many scenes in television and movies.
 I’m sure you know a few.